the big world

 Each person would register with their local shops, and was provided with a ration book containing coupons.
 The shopkeeper was then provided with enough food for his or her registered customers.
 When purchasing goods, the purchaser had to give the shopkeeper a coupon as well as money

-Food rations in 1943 Britain
+Food rations in 1943 Britain per person

 1 shilling